Drugs, divorce and despair: Somalia's forgotten male war victims

 Many Somali men are addicted to an amphetamine-like drug called khat, traumatised, depressed and physically disabled, the study found.

-"Men find themselves dispensable, with no meaningful role and no stake in the future," said the World Bank-funded study, based on interviews with 400 men and 90 women living in Somalia and neighbouring Kenya.
+"Men find themselves dispensable, with no meaningful role and no stake in the future," said the study, based on interviews with 400 men and 90 women living in Somalia and neighbouring Kenya.

 "Men of all ages and backgrounds commonly recalled periods when they experienced some form of mental breakdown."